 Both onshore and offshore wind play an important role in the transition to renewable energy and away from carbon-based industries (such as coal, oil, and gas).
 The difference between the two options is the size and scale of the infrastructure and how the electricity is then transmitted.
 While onshore wind has many advantages (it is far cheaper, quicker and easier) wind on land is not as consistent, which means there is not consistent energy generation.
-Onshore wind
+Onshore wind also has a smaller capacity of electricity generation.
+Offshore wind on the other hand is considered to be more efficient, as the wind speeds are higher and more consistent and because offshore wind farms are located off the coast they are located further from people who live in the surrounding areas.
+Offshore wind on the other hand is considered to be more efficient, as the wind speeds are higher and more consistent and because offshore wind farms are located off the coast they are located further from people who live in the surrounding areas.

 INPUT ENERGY SOURCE CAPACITY FACTOR RANGE COMMENTS Coal 65-80% Newer coal fired generation has a capacity factor of 80%.
-Australian NEM coal fired gwenerators have declined from 88% capacity factor in 2008 to the current level of 65% in 2023 Gas 15-30% Newer gas fired generation has a capacity factor of 30%, noting the mainly 'peaking' nature of gas fired generation.
+Australian NEM coal fired generators have declined from 88% capacity factor in 2008 to the current level of 65% in 2023 Gas 15-30% Newer gas fired generation has a capacity factor of 30%, noting the mainly 'peaking' nature of gas fired generation.
 Australian NEM gas fired generators have declined from 27% capacity factor in 2011 to the current level of 16% in 2023 Solar (no battery) 10-25% Capacity factor is determined by the diurnal window.
 On shore wind 30-35% Onshore wind resources are highly variable and subject to becalmed conditions.
 Offshore wind 45-55% Offshore wind resources are substantially less prone to becalmed conditions than onshore wind resources.